 It also has one handcrafted riser, a pair of limbs, 1 Dacron string (14 strands), 1 arrow shelf rug rest and a detailed and easy to understand step-by-step guide with photo illustrations.

-This bow is perfect for deer hunting, bow fishing or even target practice.
+This survival bow is perfect for deer hunting, bow fishing or even target practice.

 Survival Bow Types